Australian Tertiary Admission Rank (ATAR)

-It is a number between 0.00 and 99.95 and indicates a student’s position relative to all the students who started high school with them in Year 7.
-So, an ATAR of 80.00 means that you are 20 per cent from the top of your Year 7 group, not your Year 12 group.
+The ATAR is a number between 0.00 and 99.95 and indicates a student’s position relative to all the students who started high school with them in Year 7.
+So, an ATAR of 80.00 means that you are 20 per cent from the top of your Year 7 group (not your Year 12 group).

 The average ATAR is usually around 70.00.